paulfilkin/language-cloud-powershell-toolkit/README.md

         ```
     - You should see your new path included in the output.

+    **Note: If you installed the toolkit using the MSI installer, the installation path should already be automatically added to your environment path, and you won’t need to manually add it.**

 ### Using the Modules
 Once the modules are imported, you can start using their functions in PowerShell 7.
 Each module provides specific cmdlets and functions that you can call directly in your session.
 For example:
   - List available functions in a module: